 Eyelevel invites local, national, and international artists to submit their projects for review for the 2018-19 and 2019-20 season.
 Eyelevel programs in an itinerant model—we do not maintain a traditional gallery.
 We are looking for projects that are outside the scope of the exhibition space.
 Proposals that are off-site, site-less, and site-specific in nature are preferred.

 Eyelevel is testing a seasonal programming model, in which projects will take place from June to November annually.
 We welcome submissions from members year-round, which will be kept on file for up to one year, for consideration by staff, Programming Committee, and guest curators.
-In winter 2019, we will announce an open call for projects, to be juried in the New Year for 19/20 and 20/21 Programming.
+We are currently accepting proposals for 2020/2021.

 Committing to our history as an alternative centre, we support subversive, critical, playful, and disruptive projects that question accepted modes of presentation.
 We invite you to re-imagine your role as an artist within a specific community and context.
 Eyelevel prioritizes the development of artistic practice, as well as its presentation, therefore our selections process will give equal weight to proposals that lean on the integrity of the work, research, and process, as to those that propose exhibition of finished work.

 Eyelevel is committed to paying CARFAC fees for artists.
 As a small artist-run centre with limited resources, we also aim to support the artist in execution of their project through material, travel and accommodation, childcare, shipping, and technical support, wherever possible.
 When needed, Eyelevel will work with selected artists to find appropriate spaces for their projects.
 Due to the nature of our programming model, proposals that are clear about their needs and flexible with their physical requirements are best suited.

 - your name, contact and a short bio or CV to introduce yourself